|

 BoatUS: Be Vigilant When Renewing

-Your Boat’s US Coast Guard Vessel Documentation
+Your Boat’s US Coast Guard Vessel Documentation can lead to confusion and higher costs

 Official-looking vessel documentation renewal notices